-Lesnar sports impressive tattoos as well.
+Lesnar sports several impressive tattoos as well.
 On his chest, he has a sword that points upwards towards his neck.
-Lesnar, in his 2011 autobiography titled Death Clutch: My Story of Determination, Domination, and Survival, Lesnar explained the meaning behind his tattoo:
+In his 2011 autobiography titled Death Clutch: My Story of Determination, Domination, and Survival, Lesnar explained the meaning behind his tattoo:

 “I felt like life was holding a sword right up against my throat, so I went under the ink gun because I never wanted to forget exactly how I felt at that time.
 The tattoo on my chest has so much meaning to me.
 In some ways, it’s funny, because the period of my life that I’m talking about is a time I so want to forget, but I know I can use this memory as motivation.”

-The context of this he was referring to was the period of time when he was embroiled in a legal dispute with WWE when they prevented him from competing in New Japan Pro Wrestling due to his Non-Compete clause.
+He was referring to the period he was embroiled in a legal dispute with WWE, when they prevented him from competing in New Japan Pro Wrestling due to his Non-Compete clause.
 Because Vince McMahon wasn't allowing him to work for NJPW, Lesnar felt as if a sword was being held to his throat, and on a drunken night, he decided to get the tattoo.

 For viewing pleasure, New York artist Jimmy DiResta recreated the tattoo into real life.
 Here is how it looks.
 Skip to the end of the video to see the legitimacy and scariness of the sword: